zhihanyang2022/mario-playability-test/README.md

 Run agent on 100 (best-fitting) GMM-generated SMB chunks: `python test_loop.py gmm-optim`

+The playability proportion (the number of chunks passable / the total number of chunks) is printed at the end after the agent has tried traversing all 100 chunks.

 ## Pygame Compatibility

 My Python version is 3.6.9 and my Pygame vesion is 2.0.0.dev3.